LachezarEnev/PetShop/README.md

 PetShop is a specialized web store where every registered user can publish an announcement for pets (for sale or for adoption).
 The app uses for front-end Vue.js, back-end serverless platform Kinvey.

-The app has three main component folders.
+The app has three main component folders:

 	1. Shared – contains Header, Footer and Not-found components.

 	2. Auth – contains Login and Register components.